In this guide I’m going to show you the quickest, easiest and most efficient way to access websites blocked because of GDPR.

 However, GDPR is not perfect and some have found flaws in the system saying it has gone too far.

-Regardless of what you think of GDPR, the truth is it is hindering your access to some websites.
+Regardless of what you think of GDPR, the truth is it is hindering your access to some international sites.
 However, it should be noted that these websites have chosen to block you from accessing and have not been required to block you.

 They have in main chosen to block you because their website does not comply with GDPR regulations and rather than face a hefty fine of up to €20 million of 4% of their annual turnover they have decided it is safer to block all EU residents.